Neutrino Mass Ordering from Oscillations and Beyond: 2018 Status and Future Prospects: Summary

 where $\Delta_{ij}=\frac{\Delta m_{ij}^2 L}{4E}$ and the minus (plus) sign in the last term corresponds to normal (inverted) mass ordering.
 This probability contains a main oscillatory term with a frequency given by the solar neutrino mass splitting $\Delta m^2_{21}$, plus an additional term whose frequency depends on the sign of the atmospheric splitting $\Delta m^2_{31}$, i.e.\ on the neutrino mass ordering.
 The effect of the ordering over the neutrino survival probability in a medium-baseline reactor experiment is illustrated in Figure~\ref{fig:juno}.
 There, we depict in black the oscillatory term corresponding to the solar splitting frequency.
 The red (blue) line corresponds to the full neutrino survival probability for normal (inverted) mass ordering.
 Note that this plot was obtained using the best-fit values from Table~\ref{tab:oscillation_summary} for each ordering.

 The Jiangmen Underground Neutrino Observatory (\texttt{JUNO})~\cite{An:2015jdp} is a 20~kton multi-purpose underground liquid scintillator detector.
 The site of the experiment, located 53~km away from the Yangjiang and Taishan nuclear power plants in China, was chosen to optimize its sensitivity to the neutrino mass ordering, one of its main physics goals.
 Like any other reactor neutrino experiment, \texttt{JUNO} will be sensitive to the disappearance of electron antineutrinos, with about $10^5$ events expected after six years of run time.
 From this high-statistics data sample, \texttt{JUNO} will try to reconstruct with extremely good precision the neutrino oscillation spectrum and to discriminate the different high-frequency behavior for normal and inverted mass ordering, as illustrated in Equation~\eqref{eq:pee-juno} and Figure~\ref{fig:juno}.
 For a projected energy resolution of 3\% at 1 MeV, \texttt{JUNO} will be able to establish the neutrino mass ordering at the level of 3-4$\sigma$ in 6 years.
+Its combination with the \texttt{PINGU} facility could lead to a high significance improvement of the individual capabilities of these two experiments, see \cite{Blennow:2013vta}.

 Apart from the mass ordering, \texttt{JUNO} will also provide precision measurements of the solar oscillation parameters, $\theta_{12}$ and $\Delta m^2_{21}$, with an accuracy of around 1\%.
 In this sense, \texttt{JUNO} might help to solve the observed disagreement between the mass splitting measured at solar experiments and at the reactor experiment \texttt{KamLAND}.
 If the discrepancy persists after new measurements by \texttt{JUNO} and future solar results by \texttt{Super-Kamiokande}, it could be considered as an indication of new physics~\cite{Farzan:2017xzy}.
 Moreover, \texttt{JUNO} will be sensitive to different types of new physics scenarios beyond the SM, as studied in Refs.~\cite{Liao:2017awz,Bakhti:2014pva,Ohlsson:2013nna,Zhao:2016brs,Abrahao:2015rba,Li:2014rya,Girardi:2014wea,Krnjaic:2017zlz,Khan:2013hva}.